 One of the waters on the Ray’s and Stark menu is Denmark’s Iskilde.
 Credit: Ray's &Stark Bar

 In 2013, Ray’s and Stark Bar at the Los Angeles County Museum of Art unveiled their signature water program.
 Water sommelier Martin Riese came from Germany where he had been one of the first to introduce a water menu in 2006 at the Palace Hotel in Berlin.
 The water menu he created at Ray’s and Stark is 45-pages long and includes 20 waters from 10 different countries with a wide variety of prices.

 Apart from the more typical Fiji, San Pellegrino, and Evian-types, it includes numerous waters rarely found in the United States.
 Printed in booklet-style, there are two full pages dedicated to each brand, complete with tasting notes, mineral content, price, and a photo of the bottle.
 They also offer a pre-defined water flight for $12 per person for those who wish to explore more waters in depth.

-2. Patina Restaurant (USA - California)
+2. Patina Restaurant (CLOSED: USA - California)